adopy/adopy/README.md

 ### Step 3.
 Define grids for design variables and model parameters

-Since ADOpy uses grid search for the design space and parameter space, you should define a grid for design variables and model parameters.
+Since ADOpy uses grid search to search the design space and parameter space, you must define a grid for design variables and model parameters.
 The grid can be defined using the labels (of design variables or model parameters) as its key and an array of the corresponding grid points as its value.